techidaily/site-facebook/source/_posts/beyond-gaming-the-true-scope-of-the-metaverse.md

 Yet.

  In a presentation to his company workers, Facebook CEO Mark Zuckerberg expressed his desire to build an actual metaverse.
-Later, in an interview with[The Verge](https://www.theverge.com/22588022/mark-zuckerberg-facebook-ceo-metaverse-interview) , Zuckerberg said, “You can think of it \[the metaverse\] as the successor to the mobile internet,” while also acknowledging that “it’s certainly not something that any one company is going to build.”
+Later, in an interview with [The Verge](https://www.theverge.com/22588022/mark-zuckerberg-facebook-ceo-metaverse-interview) , Zuckerberg said, “You can think of it \[the metaverse\] as the successor to the mobile internet,” while also acknowledging that “it’s certainly not something that any one company is going to build.”

 > You can think about it as an embodied internet, where instead of just viewing the content—you are in it.
 And you feel present with other people as if you were in other places . . . but the metaverse isn’t just virtual reality.
 It’s going to be accessible across all of our different computing platforms; VR and AR, but also PC, and also mobile devices and game consoles